 To help Crum’s claim of “Worst Punt Ever,” the National Weather Service did report 40 mph wind gusts on the night in full blown #FlashFAST winds.

 So, was Buffalo’s punter out for the night?
 Nope.
-In fact, junior punter Derek Adams, who was named Second-Team All-MAC last year, punted nine times on the night.
+In fact, junior punter Derek Adams, who was named Second-Team All-MAC in 2017, punted nine times on the night.
 Apparently, Crum was the likely candidate to help swing momentum back to the Kent State despite being down 21-0.

 Two minutes after Crum’s ill-fated punt, Buffalo scored their fourth touchdown of the night to take a 27-0 lead, and never looked back.

 It wasn’t all bad for the sophomore quarterback, though, who managed to throw and rush for Kent State’s only scores during the final 10 minutes of the game after the team went down 48-0.